koihin/diceandgames/content/post/rtz-missions.md

 Due to the environmental challenges of Zverograd, Airborne Units cannot deploy within Range 2 of the enemy deployment zone.

 ### Terrain
 The board has 2 buildings as their main features.
-The 4 Objectives are open spaces, do not provide Cover and do not block Line of Sight nor prevent Vehicles from entering or passing through.
+The 2 green Objectives are open spaces, do not provide Cover and do not block Line of Sight nor prevent units from entering or passing through.
+The 2 purple Objectives are impassable terrain and block line of sight.
 Follow the placement of Objectives as per the map.
-The purple squares are impassable terrain and block line of sight.

 Before Deployment, starting with the Defender, place the following terrain pieces within Range 2 of any Objective but not on the Objective itself, one terrain piece at a time, alternating between players.
 You cannot place a terrain piece within a building or with another terrain piece.
 You cannot place Rubbles on or adjacent to any deployment zone or yellow Objective.